rendez4vous7/MELOG/README.md

 *   **X-axis (Jeongganbo Grid):** Absolute time clock.
 Every cell has physically identical horizontal length, representing a fixed unit of time.
 Coordinates within a single cell are processed in parallel.
 Each grid cell represents a fixed temporal resolution (Δt) defined by the active domain or system configuration.
 All events occurring within the same cell are treated as temporally parallel unless explicitly vector-connected.
+In Linear Mode, adjacent cells may be separated using the Time Cell Delimiter (`;`).
 *   **Y-axis (6-line TAB):** Data Domain.
 Strings 1 through 6 are responsible for fixed data categories.
 *   **Data Node (Rhythmic Number):** Numbers within the grid represent states (frets), and stems control the data flow:
     *   **Up-stem:** Output (Transmission)